g0v/don-republic/README.md

 Command
 ============
 compile jade to html:

-* jade -w src -o .
+* now using Fire.app build views/ to public/